bitcoin-unlimited/BUwiki/delegated_payment_protocol.md

 The signature is transmitted in the standard bitcoin signature encoding, which is a 64 character format beyond the scope of this document (see EncodeBase64() or use libbitcoincashkotlin.Codec.encode64).

+### Optional Fields

+#### How to Reply
+The following fields are available in every request and define how to reply to messages.
+This reply data is only meaningful if the request protocol does not have an inherent means to reply.

+**cookie**: Data that the requester expects returned in the reply to match requests with replies.
+**rproto**: Reply protocol (e.g. https)
+**rpath**: Reply path.  can contain either a fqdn and path or just a path (e.g. //foo.com/replyspot, or /replyspot)

 ### Registration

 The registration phase allows an entity to set up a trust relationship with a wallet that will allow that entity to direct limited automatic (no user interaction) payments.